laurencelundblade/t_cose/CONTRIBUTING.md

 ### tdv/b.sh tests

 In the "tdv" repository there are some makes files and build scripts that do some more thorough testing.
-They are too large and take to long to run to make them part of normal CI.
+They are too large and take too long to run to make them part of normal CI.
 Here's a few things they
 do: